kokey/espdevbox/README.md

 * The esp-open-sdk from https://github.com/pfalcon/esp-open-sdk

-It would normally have access to the host system's USB port, which allows the burning of newly compiled firmware over the USB UART to the esp8266 module.
+It would normally have access to the host system's USB port, which allows the burning of newly compiled firmware over a USB UART to the esp8266 module.

 To use this:
-* install vagrant and the virtualisation environment you want to use with it (usually Virtualbox)
+* install Vagrant and the virtualisation environment you want to use with it (usually Virtualbox).
-* go to the directory the Vagrantfile from this project is in
+* go to the directory the Vagrantfile from this project is in.
-* do `vagrant up`
+* do `vagrant up`.

 This will download the Debian vagrantbox, which could take a while.
 It will also clone the esp-open-sdk and download its dependencies and build it, which can easily take at least half